This is a guide on how to sing for beginners, even if you have absolutely no experience with music or you can’t sing in tune.

 I highly recommend finding a skilled vocal teacher because they would help you with proper technique and helping you develop your ear so that you stay on pitch more consistently.

-Otherwise, if you’re on a budget, I recommend finding a vocal pitch monitor online so you can visually see if you are on pitch or not.
+Otherwise, if you’re on a budget, I recommend finding a vocal pitch monitor online when you learn to sing so you can visually see if you are on pitch or not.
+Plus, it shows you your entire vocal range.

 You can just google “vocal pitch monitor” and look at the apps to see which one works for you.